Communication between git-annex and a program implementing an external special remote uses this protocol.

 Requests the remote to return a list of settings it uses (with GETCONFIG and SETCONFIG).
 Providing a list makes git annex initremote work better, because it can check the user's input, and can also display a list of settings with descriptions.
 Note that the user is not required to provided all the settings listed here.
 A block of responses can be made to this, which must always end with CONFIGEND.

-(Do not include settings like "encryption" that are common to all external special remotes.)
+(Do not include config like "encryption" that are common to all external special remotes.
+Also avoid including a config named "versioning" unless using it as desribed in the export and import appendix.)

 • CONFIG Name Description